Go to Page Section:

 The application process for a job with the CIA is quite extensive.

-In order to begin the process a person will explore the current positions that are available with the agency and determine what positions they meet the requirements for.
+To begin the process, a person will explore the current positions that are available with the agency and determine which positions they meet the requirements for.

-The majority of positions at the CIA will require an individual to have at least a bachelor’s degree in the subject area of the position that they are applying for.
+The majority of positions at the CIA will require an individual to have at least a bachelor’s degree in the subject area of the position for which they are applying.

-Graduate degrees in a specific subject area are recommended in order to increase a person’s chances of becoming employed by the CIA.
+Graduate degrees in a specific subject area are recommended to increase a person’s chances of becoming employed by the CIA.

 Military service may also qualify an individual for some of the positions that are available with the CIA.

-During the application process a person will be required to provide information about their background and expertise, this includes their education and work experience.
+During the application process, a person will be required to provide information about their background and expertise, which includes their education and work experience.

 Any certifications or licenses should be provided to the CIA as well.